open-life-science/open-life-science.github.io/README.md

 1. Setting up GitPod
    1. Create a fork of the OLS GitHub repository (to do only 1 time)
       1. Go on the GitHub repository: [github.com/open-life-science/open-life-science.github.io](https://github.com/open-life-science/open-life-science.github.io)
-      2. Click on th Fork button (top-right corner of the page)
+      2. Click on the Fork button (top-right corner of the page)
    2. Open your browser and navigate to [gitpod.io](https://www.gitpod.io/)
    3. Log in with GitHub
    4. Copy the link to your fork of the GTN, e.g. https://github.com/bebatut/open-life-science.github.io